 Admitted prior to Autumn Quarter, 2016?

-Students admitted to the LEPP major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the LEPP major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

 Law, Economics & Public Policy Learning Objectives

 The Law, Economics & Public Policy curriculum advances the four core IAS learning objectives.
 Students taking courses and/or majoring in Law, Economics & Public Policy: